abdulazezms/mock-retail-discount-simulator/ReadME.md

     to authenticate users using their credentials.
 To view the realm's config, please use `local` username and password in the admin login console.
 - UML Class diagrams can be found in the original format (draw.io) at [this directory](uml/)
+- Sonarqube analysis results can be found at [this directory](sonarqube/)